 Map of projects that were awarded funding through the PSC's Broadband Expansion Grant.
 By clicking on flags on the map, users can view general details about the awardees and link to their grant applications.

 This mapping tool displays public WiFi locations that have been self-reported by entities and indivuduals to the PSC.
 The map displays hundreds of locations where citizens can go to use WiFi.

 Charter and Comcast/Xfinity also have mapping tools displaying their own WiFi locations in Wisconsin communities.

 Last updated in Spring 2020.
 Verify current public WiFi availability with individual locations.
 Other providers may host their own WiFi locations maps.

 View and Print Internet Coverage Maps: 2019

 Derived from a 2019 update of the Wisconsin Broadband Map, these PDFs display internet access for counties and legislative districts across the state.
 In addition to coverage data, a local summary of Broadband Expansion Grant winners is included.
 Download any of these 200+ maps for sharing with fellow citizens or for personal reference.

 Select a map from the menus below.

-Map depicting general areas of internet coverage offered through mobile data providers Coverage data come from providers through the FCC's biannual data collections.
+Depicts general areas of internet coverage offered through mobile data providers.
+Coverage data come from providers through the FCC's biannual data collections.